 At The Manor we track pupil progress to ensure that children are achieving their full potential.
 In the Autumn all classes complete formal assessments in Reading, Writing, Spelling and Maths, and in the Summer, English, Maths and, for Years 3-6, Science.
 Meetings are held during which the progress of all pupils will be discussed.
 Any dips in achievement are noted and acted upon.
 For example, the SENCO may use additional specialist assessments with pupils whose assessments are not as expected.
-At the other end of the spectrum, assessments are used to identify those who are performing above the expected levels, so that those pupils too can be given the support and direction they need.
+Assessments are also used to identify those who are performing above the expected levels, so that those pupils too can be given the challenge and extension they need.